HammadASiddiqui/assignment-stream-de/README.md

 4. Producer (Python program)
 5. Consumer (Python program)

+### Explanation
- - Firstly the docker spawns the containers for the zookeeper, Kafka and postgres DB (also creating the data tables required for the ETL).
+1. Firstly the docker spawns the containers for the zookeeper, Kafka and postgres DB (also creating the data tables required for the ETL).
- - Then when the producer script gets executed it invokes the twitter API and pushes the data to the Kafka topic 'tweets_topic' for consumer to consume the API data.
+2. Then when the producer script gets executed it invokes the twitter API and pushes the data to the Kafka topic 'tweets_topic' for consumer to consume the API data.
- - Then the consumer extracts the event data from kafka topic and after transforming the data ingests the relevant detials in the PostgresDB's Tables.
+3. Then the consumer extracts the event data from kafka topic and after transforming the data ingests the relevant detials in the PostgresDB's Tables.
- - This completes the ETL.
+4. This completes the ETL.

 Please find attached the design diagram for the solution.

 ![stream_de](https://user-images.githubusercontent.com/15999137/180238986-802bd022-2c64-4f74-b7fc-50e22b86c0e7.jpeg)